 Are you a writer?

-From pre-published to professional, wherever you find yourself along your writing path, I am here to help you.
-Need help brainstorming, outlining, or revising?
+From pre-published to professional, wherever you find yourself along your writing path, I am here to help.
+Need effective brainstorming, outlining, or plotting tips?
 How about a creative kick?

-I offer coaching through the entire self-publishing process, from brainstorming to print.
+I offer coaching through the entire publishing process, from idea generation to print.

 Are you a parent or a struggling student?

 As a learning specialist for over fifteen years, I have helped many students reach their potential in writing, reading, comprehension, and math.
 I offer individual tutoring sessions for all ages, kindergarten to adult.